 - Lock the hook in place with the nut.
 Finger tight is fine, then you can remove these easily without tools, if required.

 - (Optional) Buy some black rubber dip and dip the hooks for a nice look and to reduce rattles from metal hooks on straps you may use with these.
-I have some black nuts I will also use.
+I also happened to have some nuts that were already black.

 Step 18: Add Cargo and Enjoy the Space